alicekaerast/ipinfo/README.md

 3. Find a Network Interface with the given IP
 4. Print a description if set
 5. Get a Name tag of the associated EC2 instance if an instanceID is found

-## Known Issues

-* If you don't have valid keys for the AWS_PROFILE that gets set, you'll just see `Network interface not found`.
-Generate these keys and try again.